Back To Search Results

 Etiology

 Causes are a combination of environmental and host factors.
 Acute sinusitis is most commonly due to viruses and is usually self-limiting (see Image.
 Acute Sinusitis).
 Approximately 90% of patients with colds have an element of viral sinusitis.
 Those with atopy commonly get sinusitis.
-It can be caused by allergens, irritants, viruses, fungi, and bacteria.
+Allergens, irritants, viruses, fungi, and bacteria can cause it.
 Popular irritants are animal dander, polluted air, smoke, and dust.

 Epidemiology

-There are higher rates of sinusitis in the South, Midwest, and among women.
+There are higher rates of sinusitis among women in the South and Midwest.
 Children younger than 15 years of age and adults aged 25 to 64 years are affected the most.[1]

-- Immunodeficiency from chemotherapy, HIV, diabetes mellitus, etc.
+• Immunodeficiency from chemotherapy, human immunodeficiency virus, diabetes mellitus, etc

-- Body positioning, intensive care unit (ICU) patients due to prolonged supine positioning that compromises mucociliary clearance.
+• Body positioning in intensive care unit patients due to prolonged supine positioning compromises mucociliary clearance.

 Pathophysiology

-Most commonly, a viral upper respiratory infection causes rhinosinusitis secondary to edema and inflammation of the nasal lining and the production of thick mucus that obstructs the paranasal sinuses and allows a secondary bacterial overgrowth.
+A viral upper respiratory infection commonly causes rhinosinusitis secondary to edema and inflammation of the nasal lining and the production of thick mucus that obstructs the paranasal sinuses and allows a secondary bacterial overgrowth.
 There are frontal, maxillary, sphenoid, and ethmoid sinuses (see Image.
 Lund-Mackay Scoring System for Staging Sinusitis).
 Allergic rhinitis can also lead to sinusitis due to ostial obstruction.
 Ciliary immobility can lead to increased mucus viscosity, further blocking drainage.
 Bacteria are introduced into the sinuses by coughing and nose blowing.
-Bacterial sinusitis usually occurs after a viral upper respiratory infection and worsening symptoms after 5 days or persistent symptoms after 10 days.
+Bacterial sinusitis usually occurs after a viral upper respiratory infection, with worsening symptoms after 5 days or persistent symptoms after 10 days.

 Histopathology